Our Commercialisation Process

-Early contact with UMIP is necessary to discuss your invention/IP and to provide guidance with respect to disclosure, commercial assessment and protection processes.
+Early contact with UMIP is necessary to discuss your invention/IP and provide guidance about disclosure, commercial assessment and protection processes.

 This is the written notice of IP to UMIP that begins the formal IP commercialisation process.
 An IP disclosure remains a confidential document and should fully describe and record your IP so that the options for commercialisation can be evaluated and pursued.

 The period in which UMIP reviews (with your input) the IP disclosure, requests patent searches (and other IP searches if applicable) and analyses the market and competitive technologies to determine the IP’s commercial potential.
-Based on the information gathered, a decision on whether to continue the commercialisation process will be made.
-Decisions against continuing may be due to issues such as unpatentability of the idea/observation or limited commercial potential.
-If the IP shows potential, the evaluation process will guide our strategy on whether to focus on licensing to an existing company or creating a new business start-up.
+Based on the information gathered, a decision on whether to continue the commercialisation process will be made and which of the three commercialisation routes will be taken (see diagram above).

-UMIP’s Proof-of-Principle (PoP) programme can provide the funds needed to take a novel idea to a demonstrable stage – validating its commercial potential – in order to attract potential investors or licensees.
+UMIP’s Proof-of-Principle (PoP) programme can provide the funds needed to take a novel idea to a demonstration stage – validating its commercial potential – in order to attract potential investors or licensees.
 UMIP assists with arranging such funding.
-The amount of money required for PoP varies and is typically invested over a twelve month period.

-Revenues received by UMIP from licensees are distributed to IP creators and to the University/IP creators’ faculties.
+Shares/Revenue received by the University from commercialisation are shared with IP creators and IP creators’ faculties.